Achempim/credit-risk-classification/README.md

 ### Overview of the Analysis

 The purpose of this analysis was to build a machine learning model to predict the likelihood of loan default based on historical lending data.
 In financial contexts, identifying high-risk loans is critical to minimizing losses and making informed lending decisions.
 The dataset used included several features, such as loan amounts, borrower income, and interest rates.
 The target variable was loan status, which indicates whether a loan was repaid (represented as 0) or defaulted (represented as 1).
-Our goal was to develop a predictive model to classify loans into these two categories.
+The goal was to develop a predictive model to classify loans into these two categories.

-The machine learning process involved several key stages:
+The machine learning process involved these key stages:

-•	Data Preprocessing: Splitting the dataset into a feature matrix (X) and target variable (y).
+•	Data Preprocessing: Splitting the dataset into a feature matrix (X) and target variable (y),
-•	Data Splitting: Using train_test_split to divide the data into 80% training and 20% testing sets.
+•	Data Splitting: Using train_test_split to divide the data into 80% training and 20% testing sets,
-•	Model Selection: We chose Logistic Regression, a straightforward and efficient algorithm for binary classification.
+•	Model Selection: We chose Logistic Regression, a straightforward and efficient algorithm for binary classification,
-•	Model Training: The logistic regression model was trained on the training data to learn the patterns.
+•	Model Training: The logistic regression model was trained on the training data to learn the patterns, and
 •	Model Evaluation: Predictions were made on the test data, and we generated a confusion matrix and classification report to assess the model’s performance.

 ### Results

 Below is the performance of the Logistic Regression model based on the classification report:

-Machine Learning Model 1: Logistic Regression
+Machine Learning Model: Logistic Regression
 •	Accuracy: 0.99
 This metric measures the overall correctness of the model’s predictions.
 The model correctly predicted 99% of all loan statuses.
 •	Precision: